3 Branding Tactics to Get More YouTube Views

 Branding is what helps people remember you.
 There are hundreds of good YouTube channels out there already (and thousands of really bad ones), with new channels being created every day.

-Having your YouTube marketing stand out from the crowd so that you can be remembered, and build your identity online, doesn’t happen by accident.
+Having your YouTube marketing stand out from the crowd so that your audience remembers you, and build your identity online, doesn’t happen by accident.
 You have to:

 - Create a great logo and then use it in your basic Youtube branding techniques.